Career Growth and Strategy Mentorship and Professional Relationships

 The Problem: Mentorship can easily turn into just talking without doing anything.
 If you use a mentor just to talk about your problems instead of getting clear steps, you'll end up knowing a lot about yourself but never getting promoted.

-Good for: When you know your job well but don't know how to navigate the company's hidden rules or need a safe place to admit you don't know something.
+Good for: When you know your job well but don't understand the company's hidden rules, or need a safe place to admit you don't know something.

 The Sponsor: The One Who Fights For You